top of page

 Titanium is the strongest naturally occurring metal in the world, being most commonly used in the aerospace & medical sectors.
 Titanium is also almost 50% lighter than both Sterling silver & Stainless steel.

-Stainless steel & Titanium offer equally revolutionary new options for flute players.
+Stainless steel & Titanium offer equally ground breaking new options for flute players.

 Using these modern methods & materials result in the strongest & lightest flute keys ever produced.